 The Industrial Internet of Things (IIoT): This refers to interconnected sensors, instruments, and other devices networked together with computers and industrial applications, including manufacturing and energy management.
 This connectivity allows for data collection, exchange, and analysis, potentially facilitating improvements in productivity and efficiency as well as providing other economic benefits.

 The IIoT is enabled by technologies such as cybersecurity, cloud computing, edge computing, mobile technologies, machine-to-machine (M2M), 3D printing, advanced robotics, big data, the Internet of Things (IoT), RFID technology, and cognitive computing.
+(FYI If you want to learn more, the folks at Tiempo have created a rather good What is the IIoT? online book that introduces various aspects of the IIoT in an easy-to-understand way.)

 The Internet of Heavier Things: The term “Heavy Industry” refers to an industry that involves one or more characteristics, such as large and heavy products, large and heavy equipment and facilities (e.g., heavy equipment, large machine tools, huge buildings, and large-scale infrastructure), or complex or numerous processes.